-Lines d, i and j - Verify that these lines foot and cross-foot accurately.
+Lines d, g and h - Verify that these lines foot and cross-foot accurately.

-Line k - Enter FTEs from VE-CA-6 Basis A for the appropriate division.
+Line i - Enter FTEs from VE-CA-6 Basis A for the appropriate cluster and aid category.

-Line I - Calculate the cost per FTE by dividing line h by line i for each column.
+Line j - Calculate the cost per FTE by dividing line h by line i for each column.
 Round to the nearest whole dollar.

-VE-CA-5 Divisional Summary
+VE-CA-5 Cluster Summary